knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationTriviaApi.md

 Bulk update questions

 Will update all questions that match filters used (or all questions in system if no filters used).
 Body should match a question resource with only those properties you wish to set.
 Null values will be ignored.
-Returned number is how many were updated.
+Returned number is how many were updated. <br><br><b>Permissions Needed:</b> TRIVIA_ADMIN

 ### Example
 ```csharp